dusklight/keycloak-custom-user-storage-spi/README.md

       * Note that this password is not stored securely in Keycloak.
 For production use, implement other means of storing this, or use Integrated Security.
   * Click on the *Save* button.

-The Custom User SPI should now have been added as a user federation in Keycloak.
+The Custom User Storage SPI should now have been added as a user federation in Keycloak.
 To check if the users can be accessed in Keycloak, follow the steps below:
 * Navigate to *Users*.
 * Click on *View all users* button.
 * It should show two users from the database - [Alice and Bob](https://en.wikipedia.org/wiki/Alice_and_Bob).